-It’s important to insist that your patients secure a ride from the hospital to their homes.
-Make sure they understand that while they can leave the hospital the same day as their procedure, the patient shouldn’t drive.
-Someone they trust, whether a family member, friend, or professional car service, must drive them home.
-The designated driver’s contact information should be given to hospital staff before you begin the procedure to ensure a smooth transition from hospital to home.
-Having this sorted out before the day of their treatment is vital because, without proper planning, the patient may have a difficult time recovering.
+Let your patients know that they should secure a ride home from the hospital well in advance of their procedure.
+Make sure they understand that they shouldn’t drive.
+Someone they trust, whether a family member, friend or professional car service, must drive them home.
+They should give the designated driver’s contact information to the hospital staff before the procedure to ensure a smooth transition from hospital to home.
+Addressing these details before surgery day is important because, without proper planning, the patient may have a difficult time recovering.

 Go Over a Recovery Timeline

-Discuss What Patients Can Do After Surgery (and What They Can’t)
+Discuss What Patients Can and Can’t Do After Surgery